 Based on the JDH geotechnical boring results (2022a, b), pile driving for the temporary construction access or the permanent bridge piers is not anticipated to reach bedrock.
-No adverse impacts to the underlying geology are anticipated.
+No adverse impacts from pile driving to the underlying geology are anticipated.
+Although the Proposed Action may drill through geologic material during HDD operations, there would be no changes to the geologic material and thus no impacts to geology.
+However, there is potential for a frac-out in which drilling mud is inadvertently released from the borehole into the surrounding materials and typically moves upwards in fissures in the rock and soil.